What I can help with

 And that doesn’t just mean a romantic partner or a family, but all relationships!
 Humans do and feel best when they are part of a rich ecosystem of relationships and connections.
 What that looks like is individual and unique to each of us.
 Often we find it hard to know, acknowledge, navigate and communicate our authentic self, needs, desires and boundaries.

-We might find it easier with some friends than with others, more straight-forward with one sibling than another.
+We might find it easier with some friends than with others, more straight-forward with one sibling than another, or feel impacted by difficult workplace dynamics.
 We might have a difficult relationship with our mother, struggle or feel cut off from our family of origin or have doubts and worries about our intimate partnership(s).
-We might feel deeply impacted by our family’s history and the trauma our parents or grandparents experienced.
+We might feel deeply impacted by our family’s history and intergenerational trauma, the trauma our parents or grandparents experienced.

 I work with clients practising different relationship styles and I am Gender, Sex and Relationship Diversity (GSRD) affirming.